 You can search for suitable accommodation on various websites, including:

 - UCAS – has an accommodation search that includes both university and private accommodation, as well as numerous advice pages.

-- Student accommodation portals such as My Student Halls and Student Pad
+- Student accommodation portals such as My Student Halls, Student Pad, and Uniplaces

 - British Council – has information on accredited accommodation agencies.